-In Defense of a Less Performative June
+In Defense of a Less Performative Pride

 I have sometimes wondered why I decided to go into marketing.
 I’ve always found it difficult to invest myself body and soul in spreading a message if I don’t believe in it.
 As years went by, I chose to put authenticity at the centre of my work, and I thrive when I feel that my message is truly based on the values of the company I’m representing.